grvsrm/grvsrm-hugo/content/post/Volcano Eruption/index.md

                   mutate(.row = row_number()))
 ```

+### Let's check on the world map, how many of the valcanos can our model classify correctly.
-# Lets see how we fared in terms of predictions by plotting our predictions again on a world map
+The map shows, how it fares in terms of predictions by plotting our predictions again on a world map.

 ``` r
 ggplot() +